 - Extra virgin olive oil has a lower smoke point (~375°F/190°C) but is still perfectly fine for sautéing, baking, and light cooking.
 More importantly, its rich flavour and polyphenols make it the best choice for drizzling over salads, vegetables, pasta, and bread.

-For dressings, dips, and marinades, EVOO’s bold, peppery taste adds depth, making it the preferred choice.
+For dressings, dips, and marinades, the bold, peppery taste of extra-virgin olive oiladds depth, making it the preferred choice.
 Avocado oil, with its milder flavour, works well in mayonnaise, homemade aioli, and neutral-flavoured dressings where you don’t want the oil to overpower other ingredients.

-- Drizzling over salads, vegetables, pasta, and toast
+- Drizzling over salads, vegetables, pasta, or toast

 - Making vinaigrettes, dips, and marinades